AkshatT5/writerr/README.md

 # Writerr
 The world craves stories.
 Co-write the ones that matter with Writerr.
-Writerr a collaborative writing app for writers and novelists
+Writerr is a collaborative writing app for writers and novelists